Seyviour/fpga_spectrometer/README.md

 CURRENT STATE OF AFFAIRS
 _________________________

-With the simulated mic input, this comes out on the display:
+With the simulated mic input, this is the displayed output:

 ![Unfinished spectrometer](doc/spectro.gif)

-Definitely not ideal, but progress nonetheless.

-I suspect that there's a problem with the FFT draw order.
-It appears to be working in reverse (newer FFTs(spectral lines?) should be at the top and older ones at the bottom)

-As soon as everything works as intended, the spectrogram itself will be centered; the extra blue area will be used to display axes data/scales.
+Next step is to hook the FPGA up to real mic input, write more tests, and more documentation.